morfdesign/morfdesign.github.io/drafts/purpose.md

 A studio decides to oil paint on wednesday afternoon in the office.
 An Agency has strictly kept work hours.

+Purpose
+We're building the creative practice we wish existed.

+For our clients: we build trust with your users, customers and communities.
+For ourselves: we believe that autonomy and community are the most important factors in a creative life.

+We believe that value lies beyond profit,

+In every project, we seek to provide sustainability, social benefit, and profit to our clients bottom line.

+For us to accept a project, it must meet the following criteria:
+Social Good
+Environmental Improvement

+We seek open, honest relationships with our clients and we encourage them to do the same with their customers.

+We help companies, organizations, and people build trust with their users, customers, and communities.
+We want to feel as confident in our clients as they do in us.
+For that reason, we take care to make sure our goals and stories align.

+We believe that autonomy and community are the most important factors in a creative career.
+Without control of your work and trust from your teammates, you lose heart and reason for working.
+Nothing kills our creativity like hierarchy, micromanagement, and 8 hours at the same desk every day.

+We take pride in our agility,

+Who We Work With:
+Dreamers, Go Getters, Social Workers.

+What We Do:
+Brand Strategy & Consulting
+Media Installations & Technical Work

+Our process
+Iterative, Agile.
+We aren't decorators and we don't shine lemons.

+Through research, strategy, design, and manufacturing.
+We believe that creative goals should align with business goals,

 ## Principles of Practice: